 - Choose Sign up for a newsletter to invite visitors to subscribe to your email list.

-- Select MailChimp or Google Drive to store your submissions.
+- Select Squarespace Campaigns, or click Connect other services to select Mailchimp or Google Drive to store your submissions.
 This tells the pop-up where to send new emails so you can collect and take action on them.
-Squarespace doesn't store newsletter submissions.

 - Optional: Edit the Submit Button Label to change the text on the Submit button visitors click to submit their email address.
 The default text is Submit, but you can change it to something like Join Us or Sign Up.